-THE SPANISH CIVIL WAR: The Opening Salvo: Overview.
+THE SPANISH CIVIL WAR: War Breaks Out.
+Overview.

 The Spanish Civil War was a tragic tearing apart of a society where civil discourse had failed and given way to violence.
 The war lasted from July 1936 to April 1939.
 It was initiated by a rebellious group of disaffected army generals frustrated by what they saw as the failure of Spain’s Second Republic, 1931-36.